OGcanviz/tutorial-introduction-to-NGINX/README.md

 # An introduction to NGINX #
 ## NGINX: Web Server, Reverse Proxy, Load Balancer and HTTP Cache in one ##

-In this article we'll show you some of the basic features of NGINX that allows you to accelerate content and application delivery, improve security, facilitate availability and scalability of web sites.
+In this article we'll show you some of the basic features of NGINX that allow you to accelerate content and application delivery, improve security, facilitate availability and scalability of web sites.

 NGINX (pronounced as: Engine X) is currently in use by over 25% of the busiest sites in the world.
 These include Dropbox, Netflix, Wordpress, Yandex, VK, etc.

 NGINX is also in use by all of the major cloud providers such as Microsoft Azure, Amazon AWS and Google Cloud Compute.

 Configuring NGINX can be a daunting task, and is often not straightforward.
-However, in this lab we would like to focus on the bare minimal and provide you a few examples of very rudimentary use cases that will give you the confidence to start become more versed in NGINX configuration, as the first step is always the most important one.
+However, in this lab we will focus on the bare minimum and provide you a few examples of very rudimentary use cases that will give you the confidence to start become more versed in NGINX configuration, as the first step is always the most important one.

-Although NGINX can be used on many different platforms, we will provides these examples in the context of Kuberbetes on Azure Container Services (AKS).
+Although NGINX can be used on many different platforms, we will provide these examples in the context of Kuberbetes on Azure Container Services (AKS).

 ## Prerequisites

-In order to run the samples in this lab,you will need the following:
+In order to run the samples in this lab, you will need the following:

 - An active [Microsoft Azure](https://azure.microsoft.com/en-us/free "Microsoft Azure") Subscription
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/overview?view=azure-cli-latest "Azure CLI") installed